-Karen Hungerford ( weaver) and Nassu Born (artist) are other workshop regulars who have joined Thea to share their own expertise, creativity and joy to be creating works of art adding an even broader range of experiences.
+Karen Hungerford ( weaver) and Nassu Born (artist) join Thea to share their own expertise, creativity and joy, adding an even broader range of experiences.
 Projects we have shared in the past are:

 - Off loom weaving - bags and dolls

 - Crochet Pins using metallic yarns and raffia